gianniocchipinti/FZBuilder/README.md

 # The author of this software assumes no responsibility for both the use that will be made of the software, and for any damage caused to your Flipper.

+The new version of the software v1.1 will have automatic updates
+*** Stay tuned here for future update ***

 ```
 This software is intended for the Flipper Zero community.
 Every idea or possible implementation can be communicated to the email: fzbuilder@gianniocchipinti.net